 Ah ha!!
 So what family does Justicia belong in?
 The Justicia spicigera is in the Acanthaceae family.
 So I whip out my phone, log on the the Wildflower Center’s site and scroll through the Acanthus family plants.
 Fortunately, the Acanthus family is a smaller group than some of the others–that makes looking at the small print on the phone more acceptable–and easier.
 The Ruellia drummondiana plants, where the mystery plant is located, is also an Acanthus family member, so I roll the phone’s window through all of the Ruellia species, as well as others in this valuable family of plants, and then…there it is.

-Even better?
-This native is also the host plant to the Texas Crescent, Anthanassa texana, a common and pretty little butterfly that I see regularly and that were flitting prolifically in my gardens earlier this summer.
+Even better, this native is also the host plant to the Texas Crescent, Anthanassa texana, a common and pretty little butterfly that I see regularly and that flitted prolifically in my gardens earlier this summer.
+Well, that explains the munched-upon leaves, doesn’t it?

-Funnily enough, I was planning to profile the Texas Crescent for Anna’s Butterfly Bucket List meme on her excellent blog, The Transmutational Garden in the near future.
-I’d already researched host plants and was trying to figure out which plants in my garden that the Texas Crescent butterfly larvae were eating: Ruellia drummondiana (maybe) or Flame Acanthus, Anisacanthus quadrifidus var. wrightii.
-The caterpillars might be feeding on those plants, but there’s unquestionably some foliage damage on the Branched Foldwing and the Mexican Honeysuckle too.
+The Texan Crescent caterpillars might be feeding on other plants, but there’s unquestionably foliage damage on the Branched Foldwing.
 Considering that there were a fair number of the butterflies and this is a new plant in my garden, I think I’ve figured out at least one of the food bars that Texas Crescents are eating from!

 Yay for native plants!
 Yay for native insects which evolved along with those plants and add to the rich diversity of life in my garden!!
 Yay that I finally figured out what the heck it is!!